HoverBaum/advent-of-code/README.md

 To run the first part of day one simply run `yarn start 1`, for part two run `yarn start 1-2`.

+To run a challenge from a specific year simply run `yarn start <day>[-part] yyyy`.
+The year is hardcoded in `runChallenge.ts` and updated when the next event starts.

 ## Organization

-CHallenges are organized into folders where each day gets it's folder in "Challenges" following the format of `Day[0][number of day]`.
+Challenges are organized into folders where each day gets it's folder in "challenges/[year]" following the format of `Day[0][number of day]`.
 Using a leading 0 for days below 10.
 Within the folder for each day three files are common, those are:

 - `day[day]-1.ts` - For the first part of this day.
 - `day[day]-2.ts` - For the second part of this day.